mahmut-ozdemir/scan-before-install/README.md

  # Scan Before Install

 This tool scans JavaScript projects for potentially dangerous libraries.
-It helps freelancers and developers identify and mitigate security risks in their projects.
+It helps freelancers and developers to identify security risks of outsourced projects.

 ## Features